Jazz, Tap, Hip Hop, Contemporary Ballet, Musical Theatre and Pom and Drill are American dance forms.

 Hip Hop I & II: Students must have some level of dance experience to participate in this free-form of American street dancing.
 Students must be age 9 and older for Hip Hop I and experienced Hip Hop students age middle school and older.

-Contemporary I and II: Contemporary Ballet is a discipline of dance that incorporates elements of classical ballet and modern dance.
-Students must be enrolled in Ballet III, Ballet IV or Ballet V as a prerequisite for Contemporary Ballet.
+Contemporary Ballet I and II: Contemporary Ballet is a discipline of dance that incorporates elements of classical ballet and modern dance.
+Students must be enrolled in Ballet II or Ballet III as a prerequisite for Contemporary Ballet I. Students must be enrolled in Ballet IV or V as a prerequisite for Contemporary Ballet II.

 |Jazz I||Tuesday 4:30-5:15|